Border control: Local border traffic

-The local border traffic is the flow of travellers that reside within the area surrounding a controlled international or internal border.
-In many cases local border traffic is subject to special regulations to expedite local border traffic.
-Depending on the particular border in question, these measures may be restricted to local residents, implemented as a blanket regional visa waiver by one jurisdiction for nationals of the other, restricted to frequent cross-border travellers, or available to individuals lawfully present in one jurisdiction seeking to visit the other.
+Local border traffic is the flow of travellers residing within the area surrounding a controlled international or internal border.
+In many cases, local border traffic is subject to special regulations to expedite it.
+Depending on the particular border in question, these measures may be restricted to residents, implemented as a blanket regional visa waiver by one jurisdiction for nationals of the other, restricted to frequent cross-border travellers, or available to individuals lawfully present in one jurisdiction seeking to visit the other.

 Schengen Area: Schengen states which share an external land border with a non-Schengen state are authorised by EU Regulation 1931/2006 to conclude bilateral agreements with neighbouring countries implementing a simplified local border traffic regime.
 Such agreements define a border area and provide for the issuance of local border traffic permits to residents of the border area that may be used to cross the EU external border within the border area.